BaoNguyen151654/Baonguyen151654/README.md

 Oops, what are you doing here?
 Anyway, welcome to my portfolio.
 Here you’ll find a collection of projects I’ve worked on, some challenging, some frustrating, but all meaningful.
-Yes, a few of them were completed while I was staring at my screen at 3 a.m.
+Yes, a few of them were completed while I was staring at my screen at 3 a.m 😀.

 ---